IMAP-Science-Operations-Center/imap_processing/docs/source/development-guide/style-guide/git-and-github-workflow.rst

    descriptive (e.g. ``update-codice-unit-tests``) and not too generic (e.g. ``bug-fix``, ``updates``).
 Consistent use of hyphens is encouraged.

-   Place the terminal in the file path of the fork you created in step one.
+Make sure your current working directory is located within the `imap_processing` repo.
 Then, run the following command:

    .. code-block:: bash